reactivego/rx/README.md

 The call above creates an observable from numbers and strings and then prints them.

+For an overview of all implemented operators, see [Operators](generic/README.md#operators)

 ## License
 This library is licensed under the terms of the MIT License.
 See [LICENSE](LICENSE) file in this repository for copyright notice and exact wording.